raspy135/Qun-mk2/README.md

 8 | ENV3/4 RELEASE

 ### 2nd Filter

+_A brief [video segment](https://www.youtube.com/watch?v=7dNhxKBtwPo&t=650s) is available._

-  Second filter can be used when you use the 2 pole filter for VCF.
-It's disabled when 4 pole is selected.
+Second filter can be used when you use the 2 POLE filter for VCF.
+It's disabled when 4 POLE is selected.
+It provides additional shaping of the sound.

 Mode | Description
 ------------ | -------------